jshmrtn/wkhtmltopdf-osx-x86-64/README.md

     php composer.phar require jshmrtn/wkhtmltopdf-osx-x86-64 "0.12.2.1"

-The binary will then be located at:
+The binaries will then be located at:

     vendor/jshmrtn/wkhtmltopdf-osx-x86-64/bin/wkhtmltopdf-osx-x86-64
+    vendor/jshmrtn/wkhtmltopdf-osx-x86-64/bin/wkhtmltoimage-osx-x86-64

 Also a symlink will be created in your configured bin/ folder, for example:

     vendor/bin/wkhtmltopdf-osx-x86-64
+    vendor/bin/wkhtmltoimage-osx-x86-64